 \textit{Proof of \eqref{theorem2.new.2}}.
 We now aim to show \eqref{theorem2.new.2} under Condition~\ref{knockoff.generator.4} and the assumption that $\boldsymbol{X}_{j}$ is independent of $\boldsymbol{Y}$ conditional on $\boldsymbol{X}_{-j}$ for each $j\in\mathcal{H}_{0}$.
 First, in light of Condition~\ref{knockoff.generator.4} and Definition~\ref{knockoff.generator.1} of the knockoff generator, we see that $\boldsymbol{Y}$ is independent of $\widetilde{\boldsymbol{X}}$ conditional on $\boldsymbol{X}$.
 Next, we can deduce that

-where the second equality above follows from the conditional independence property of the knockoffs and the last equality above holds because of the columnwise conditional independence assumption on the null features.
+where the second equality above follows from the conditional independence property of the knockoffs, and the last equality above holds because of the column-wise conditional independence assumption on the null features.

 From \eqref{robust.eq.1}, it holds that

 and

 which establish \eqref{theorem2.new.2}.